Tirru-2002/GraphRAG/README.md

-# AI Code Companion with GraphRAG
+# AI Companion with GraphRAG

 A Streamlit-based AI coding assistant powered by Ollama, LangChain, and Neo4j.
 It supports document uploads (PDF, DOCX, CSV, TXT) for building knowledge graphs, debugging, code analysis, and more.